samarium-lang/Samarium/docs/builtins.md

 ---      | ---
 Array    | Returns the length of the array
-Function | Returns the number of parameters the function has Integer  | Returns the binary representation of the integer as a string Slice    | Returns the length of the range covered by the slice String   | Returns the length of the string
+Function | Returns the number of parameters the function has Number   | Returns the integer part of the number as a string Slice    | Returns the length of the range covered by the slice String   | Returns the length of the string
 Table    | Returns an array of the table's values